learnwhytocode/learnwhytocode.github.com/source/_posts/2012-02-02-how-to-write-an-address.markdown

 ```

+(**Note**: The info before the prompt, `1.9.3p194 ... >`, is system information and may be different for you.
+The only thing to worry about now is what's on the *right* of the `>`)

 As you can see, the Ruby interpreter accepts input at every press of **Enter**.
 All we're doing is giving it numbers so all it does in response is repeat those numbers.

 **Break out with Ctrl-C**:

-Your first efforts at typing in code may result in what seems like being thrown into limbo where the <strong>irb</strong> prompt seemingly refuses to do anything.
+Your first efforts at typing in code may result in being thrown in what seems like limbo: the <strong>irb</strong> prompt seemingly refuses to do anything.
 In these cases, hit <strong>Ctrl-C</strong> a few times and hit <strong>Enter</strong> again, and that should break you out of the limbo loop.

 And if <strong>irb</strong> <em>really</em> seems to be going haywire, make sure you're actually in irb and <em>not</em> at your system's command prompt.
 They both look about the same.